 We encourage Andrews University instructors and their classes to use our rich and diverse collections.
 Andrews instructors are invited to select Center for Adventist Research materials for either a general or subject-specific class that enhances their educational goals for their students.
 We also welcome opportunities to describe our collections through bibliographic instruction classes and presentations.

-To arrange use of Center for Adventist Research materials for your course or to schedule an introductory class in our reading room, please send an email to firstname.lastname@example.org.
+To arrange use of Center for Adventist Research materials for your course or to schedule an introductory class in our reading room, please send an email to email@example.com.
 Classes may be scheduled for Monday through Thursday, from 9 a.m. to 4 p.m. and on Friday from 9 a.m. to 12 p.m.
 Other times may be available through special request.
 Our room can accommodate about 40 individuals at one time.
-Larger groups will need to be divided or other arrangement made.
+Larger groups will need to be divided or other arrangements made.

 - Request a class in the Center’s reading room